grafana/loki/docs/sources/send-data/alloy/examples/alloy-kafka-logs.md

 1. Click on the `config.alloy` file to open it in the code editor.
 <!-- INTERACTIVE ignore END -->

-The below configuration snippets will be added to the `config.alloy` file.
+You will copy all three of the following configuration snippets into the `config.alloy` file.

 ### Source logs from kafka